JKKDY/april/README.md

 - [ ] replicating particles + active matter
 - [ ] communication "bridges"/"pipes" between components
 - [ ] econophysics style simulations -->

+Note: when C++26 matures, April will likely switch to the newer standard for reflection and `std::simd` support.